 Going through a divorce is hard enough.
 And to add insult to emotionally charged injury, separating your assets may be less straightforward than you’d hoped.
 Even in California, a no-fault divorce state with community property laws, you may find yourself having to sell a home you wanted to keep.
 If you’re getting divorced in Sacramento, can a judge really order you to sell your property in a fast home sale?
-Here are some scenarios where you may end up selling your home during a divorce, including because of a judge’s orders.
+Here are some scenarios where you may end up selling your home during a divorce.

 Presumption of Community Property

-The first thing any attorney, mediator, or judge will consider when deciding who gets your Sacramento home during a divorce is who technically owns the property.
-Most homes acquired during a marriage are assumed to be community property.
+The first thing any attorney, mediator, or judge will consider when deciding who gets your Sacramento home during a divorce is the ownership.
+The first thing to know is that most homes acquired during a marriage are community property.
 In a straightforward case, the couple purchased the home with community property funds and are both people on the title.
 If any of these factors are untrue, however, the case can get complicated.
 Here are some times your marital home may not be automatically considered community property:

 - If one spouse inherited the property, then it was not obtained using community property funds.
 This could make the home the sole property of the person who inherited it.